kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-expose-and-secure-workload-istio.md

 ## Secure a workload or a Function using JWT

 To secure the Httpbin workload or a Function using JWT, add a Request Authentication.
-It requires a JWT for all requests for workloads that have matching label.
+Workloads that have the **matchLabels** parameter specified, require a JWT for all requests.
 Follow the instructions in the tabs:

 <div tabs>